 - and any other trouble.

 Pro tip: For an even better overview, highlight IDs in the worst color of the row.
 Just like we did it above with the flight numbers.

 # 12 News

-On your airline kpi dashboard use a news widget only if it is absolutely necessary to display plain text.
+Use a news widget on your airline KPI dashboard only if it is vital to display plain text.
 Again, color-coding is key.
-You should at least highlight essential information (e.g. start and end date in NOTAMs).
+You should at least highlight essential information (e.g., start and end date in NOTAMs).
 Or use a color block to set a focus on the most critical news.

-Aircrafts en route, airspace regulations and station performance.
-They are all integral information for your airline kpi dashboard.
+Aircraft en route, airspace regulations, and station performance.
+They are all integral information for your airline KPI dashboard.